 This Christmassy cranberry fool is versatile like Christmas in our house in Germany: tart but also sweet, in a kind of chaotic order, full of color, creamy, fruity and crunchy.
 Gonna miss Christmas in Germany this year!

-The December in Germany is a very special month, it is a time full of Christmas market visits, there you meet friends for one or actually some more cups of hot Gluehwein (mulled wine).
-For 24 days we open a small package from our Advent calendar and the four weeks before Christmas we have a nice Advent wreath with four candles on our table.
+The December in Germany is a very special month, it is a time full of anticipation and Christmas market visits, where you meet friends for one or actually some more mugs of hot Gluehwein (mulled wine).
+For 24 days we open a small package from our Advent calendar and the four weeks before Christmas we have a decorated Advent wreath with four candles on our table.
 We start with one and each Sunday we light one more candle.
 Not to mention the cookies and sweets, plates with these goodies are everywhere, a trap for even the ones on a healthy diet.

-It is the night you spend with your family: kids are anticipated and not able to sit still, you fight a battle in your kitchen but somehow you always win, the tree is finally up and decorated, the last gifts have to be wrapped.
+It is the night you spend with your family: kids are happy and can’t sit still, you fight a battle in your kitchen but somehow you always win, the tree is finally up and decorated, the last gifts have to be wrapped.
 We used to annoy my parents with ongoing asking: when is dinner gonna be ready?
 You can feel the rising tension…

-Some families have a delicious German potato salad and Bockwurst (sausage) but my family always goes for a feast.
-We use to have lots to choose from and several kinds of everything: fish, meat, side dishes and gravy.
+Some families serve German potato salad and Bockwurst (sausage) but my family always goes for a feast.
+We use to have lots to choose from and several kinds of everything: fish, meat, side dishes, and gravy.
 I don’t think I ever managed to taste all of it!

 After eating too much and we are barely able to move, it’s the time for unwrapping the gifts.
 Sounds like mission impossible but it’s the second best part of the day.
 Watching the happy faces makes the previously gift hunting worth it, every year.
 Making wishes come true is even better than getting presents.
 When it’s about time for dessert!
 Sometimes we are still sitting on the floor under the Christmas tree, wrapping paper and gifts everywhere, talking, making jokes while eating a sweet goodness.

 Christmassy cranberry fool